the dome of the capitol building in austin, texas

 Texas Property Tax Basics

-• Real Property: Land and improvements (e.g., homes, buildings, and commercial sites) are taxable.
+• Real Property 🡪 Land and improvements, including homes, commercial buildings, and other structures.

-• Tangible Personal Property: Movable, touchable property—such as equipment, furniture, or certain vehicles—may be taxable if it is:
+• Tangible Personal Property 🡪 Movable, touchable property such as equipment, furniture, and certain vehicles if:

 • Located in Texas for more than a temporary period